 In order to further his knowledge of clinical negligence and medical litigation Jamie took a Masters degree in medical law.
 On completing the course he passed the medical law degree with a distinction.

-Jamie is a member of the Solicitors Regulation Authority's Clinical Negligence Accreditation Scheme since 1995.
+Jamie is a member of the Law Society's Clinical Negligence Accreditation Scheme.

 Jamie's cases cover the full range of clinical negligence work from minor injuries to cases of severe brain damage.
 Over the years he has taken on a number of cases where babies have suffered brain damage due to failures in treatment at or around the time of their birth.

 No two clinical negligence cases are the same and each case brings with it a variety of challenges.
 Jamie is a strong believer in trying to do what is right for his clients and helping them through times in their lives that can often be very difficult for them and their families.
 His years of experience as a specialist clinical negligence solicitor, dealing with a broad range of cases, puts him in a good position to not only do the best in the cases he investigates but to provide practical and appropriate advice and assistance to my clients.

 Jamie sees his role as solicitor as one of advising, supporting and enabling his clients to get through what can be quite a challenging time in their lives.
 Due to the nature of the various injuries suffered by his clients it is often the case that they become very knowledgeable about their own particular injuries and illnesses.
 Jamie finds that it is essential to work with his client as a team, to combine his knowledge and experience with their own often in-depth and valuable knowledge of their own medical condition.